pradipchaudhary/pradipchaudhary/README.md

 <!-- ![Profile Views](https://komarev.com/ghpvc/?username=pradipchaudhary&color=green) -->
 ### Hi there, I'm Pradip Chaudhary 👋

-A passionate Full Stack Software Developer 🚀 having a special interest in Frontend technologies and experience of building Web applications with JavaScript / Reactjs / Nodejs and some other cool libraries and frameworks.
+A passionate Full Stack Software Developer 🚀 having a special interest in Frontend technologies and experience of building Web applications with JavaScript / Reactjs / Nodejs / TypeScript and some other cool libraries and frameworks.

 ### What can i do?